Henry J. Kaiser High School

 Ph.D.
 University of California, Davis (Population Biology)

-I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and mammals in terrestrial ecosystems.
+I am broadly interested in the population, community, and behavioral ecology of reptiles, amphibians, and mammals (but mainly lizards!).
 I study research topics such as species interactions and disease ecology.
 Why do some species thrive in human-modified habitats while most do poorly?
 What ecological factors contribute to the spread of disease among wild populations, domestic animals, and humans?
 I approach these questions by studying how animals respond to natural and anthropogenic variation in resource availability using a combination of field experiments, observational studies, and modeling approaches.

 Wright, A. N., Schwartz, M. W., Hijmans, R. J., and H. B. Shaffer.
 2016.
 Advances in climate models do not change predictions of future habitat suitability for California reptiles and amphibians.
 Climatic Change 134:579-591